ti-cortex-m4/demo-java-reactive-streams-old/src/main/java/demo/reactivestreams/part2/readme.md

 <sub>The GitHub repository has <a href="https://github.com/aliakh/demo-java-reactive-streams/tree/main/src/test/java/demo/reactivestreams/part2">unit tests</a> to verify that the Publisher and Subscriber comply with all the Reactive Streams specification contracts that its TCK checks.</sub>

-The following code fragment demonstrates that this asynchronous Publisher sends the same sequence of events (the same pangram) to these two asynchronous Subscribers.
+The following code fragment demonstrates that this asynchronous Publisher transmits the same sequence of events (the same pangram) to these two asynchronous Subscribers.

 ```java